status-im/swarms/ideas/310-core.md

 Mobile: The highest priority is to prepare Status to the public release in terms of performance and reliability.

-Desktop: support and make usable for core contributors; do releases and merge codebases as much as possible.
+Desktop: support and make usable for core contributors; do releases; reuse mobile codebase as much as possible to simplify feature development and bugfixing, with the goal of supporting `react-native-desktop` only.

 Core needs an accountable, passionate get-shit-done mentality and drive, in contrast to the meandering blame-shifting.